phpmetrics/PhpMetrics/README.md

     php ./bin/metrics.php --violations-xml=/path/of/your/choice.xml <folder or filename>

-## Customize rules
+## Configuration file

 You can customize configuration with the `--config=<file>` option.

-The file should be a valid yaml syntax.
+The file should be a valid yaml file.
 For example:

     # file <my-config.yml>